awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dlr-component.md

 For more information about component dependencies, see the [component recipe reference](component-recipe-reference.md#recipe-reference-component-dependencies)\.

-## Configuration<a name="dlr-component-config"></a>
+## Configuration<a name="dlr-component-configuration"></a>

 This component provides the following configuration parameters that you can customize when you deploy the component\.

 `MLRootPath`
-<a name="ml-config-mlrootpath-desc"></a>\(Optional\) The path of the folder on the device where inference components read images and write inference results\.
+<a name="ml-config-mlrootpath-desc"></a>\(Optional\) The path of the folder on Linux core devices where inference components read images and write inference results\.
 You can modify this value to any location on your device to which the user running this component has read/write access\.
 <a name="ml-config-mlrootpath-default-dlr"></a>Default: `/greengrass/v2/work/variant.DLR/greengrass_ml`

+`WindowsMLRootPath`
+This feature is available in v1\.6\.6 and later of this component\.
+<a name="ml-config-windowsmlrootpath-desc"></a>\(Optional\) The path of the folder on Windows core device where inference components read images and write inference results\.
+You can modify this value to any location on your device to which the user running this component has read/write access\.
+<a name="ml-config-windowsmlrootpath-default-dlr"></a>Default: `C:\greengrass\v2\work\variant.DLR\greengrass_ml`

   `UseInstaller`
 <a name="ml-config-useinstaller-desc-dlr"></a>\(Optional\) String value that defines whether to use the installer script in this component to install DLR and its dependencies\.
 Supported values are `true` and `false`\.   <a name="ml-config-useinstaller-libraries-dlr"></a>